uvarc/rc-website/content/userinfo/hpc/software/spark.md

 We recommend loading the closest available version.

-## Open OnDemand PySpark
+## Open OnDemand JupyterLab PySpark kernel

-Python users can run Spark in a JupyterLab interface via the PySpark Interactive App on [Open OnDemand](/userinfo/hpc/ood).
+Starting from version 4.0.0, the PySpark kernel is available through the JupyterLab Interactive App on [Open OnDemand](/userinfo/hpc/ood).

+The PySpark 3.4 Interactive App will be removed in the near future.

 ## Open OnDemand Desktop